cncoulter/cncoulter.github.io/_posts/2021-05-16-Disabilities-AT.md

 People who are deaf, hard of hearing, and deafblind all have auditory disabilities.
 People who are deaf generally can't hear anything useful, while people who are hard of hearing do retain some useful hearing but may have significant limitations or impairments.

 In general, people who are deaf or hard of hearing benefit from audio content being communicated in other means, such as through sign language or captions.
 For example, an in-person lecture may have sign language interpretation or live captions projected on a monitor.
 Android devices have a [live transcribe feature](https://www.android.com/accessibility/live-transcribe/), which allows you to see computer-generated captions on the fly.
-(Computer-generated transcripts can be prone to mistakes, so it's often helpful to have transcripts created or edited by a human.)
+(Computer-generated transcripts can be prone to mistakes and typically lack punctuation, so it's often helpful to have transcripts created or edited by a human.)
 Videos should have synchronized captions.
 (Subtitles only represent spoken words, while captions convey speech as well as sound effects.
 Closed captions can be toggled on or off, while open captions are permanently burned into a video track.)
 Descriptive transcripts can also be a helpful supplement to synchronized captions.
 Alarms like doorbells, which are typically auditory, can instead be visual (a change in lights) or tactile (a vibration).

 People who are hard of hearing may use hearing aids.
 People who are deaf or with significant hearing loss may use cochlear implants, which mimic normal acoustic hearing by directly stimulating the auditory nerve with electric signals.